 Command and Control (C2) rapidly delivers systems providing Navy and Joint C2 at strategic, operational, and tactical levels.
-SSC Pacific provides the professional expertise to develop, deliver, test, and certify operational and tactical C2 systems and command centers that provide the common operational picture, tactical situational awareness, and fused intelligence data used for Navy, Joint, and Coalition warfighters’ interoperability.
+NIWC Pacific provides the professional expertise to develop, deliver, test, and certify operational and tactical C2 systems and command centers that provide the common operational picture, tactical situational awareness, and fused intelligence data used for Navy, Joint, and Coalition warfighters’ interoperability.

 Command and Control printable Fact Sheet.pdf